blog image

 Setting trade pricing is always going to be complex.
 But it doesn’t have to be tortuous.
 And it certainly doesn’t have to be a manual, spreadsheet-bound process.

-Visualfabriq’s software platform is designed to pull together the disparate data sources commercial and finance teams need to inform their trade pricing strategies, smoothly, quickly, and continuously.
+By design, Visualfabriq’s software platform can pull together the disparate data sources commercial and finance teams need to inform their trade pricing strategies, smoothly, quickly, and continuously.
 Its embedded AI creates reliable baselines and detailed forecasts, allowing sales professionals to create, analyze and visualize multiple scenarios.

-The software spans the full range of CPG disciplines, including trade promotion management and trade spend management, demand forecasting, marketing, and ultimately revenue growth management.
-So, sales and account pros can model and optimize their trade spend plans and see the effect they have on other functions within the business.
+The software spans the full range of CPG disciplines.
+This includes trade promotion management and trade spend management, demand forecasting, marketing, and ultimately revenue growth management.
+So, sales and account pros can model and optimize their trade spend plans.
+They can see the effect they have on other functions within the business.
 And vice versa.

-This increased visibility streamlines the creation of trade pricing strategies ahead of negotiations, including alternative scenarios, which show their impact on the bottom line.
+This increased visibility streamlines the creation of trade pricing strategies ahead of negotiations.
+It also includes alternative scenarios, which show their impact on the bottom line.

-But it also means that when negotiations create the need for change this can be done rapidly, with full visibility into the effect on trade promotion activity, and finance.
+But it also means that when negotiations create the need for change, the CPG team can move rapidly, with full visibility into the effect on trade promotion activity, and finance.
 Professionals aren’t just saved from returning to their spreadsheets.
 They don’t even have to leave the meeting room.

 Takeways